Scott Moran · founder individual audit · Mar 13-25, 2026

 Operator, sales, support, and lead-gen each get their own review queue, approval layer, and recommended playbooks instead of one vague “assistant.”

-Selling abstraction when the buyer actually wants relief from a repeated loop.
+Selling abstraction when the real need is relief from a repeated loop.

 Prescriptions